NSO-developer/nso-gitbook/development/core-concepts/implementing-services.md

 5. Inspect NSO logs for hints.
 NSO features extensive logging functionality for different components, where you can see everything from user interactions with the system to low-level communications with managed devices.
 For best results, set the logging level to DEBUG or lower.
 To learn what types of logs there are and how to enable them, consult [Logging](../../administration/management/system-management/#ug.ncs_sys_mgmt.logging) in Administration.

     \
-    Another useful option is to append a custom trace ID to your service commits.
-The trace ID can be used to follow the request in logs from its creation all the way to the configuration changes that get pushed to the device.
-In case no trace ID is specified, NSO will generate a random one, but custom trace IDs are useful for focused troubleshooting sessions.
+    Another useful option is to append `| details` to your service commits, which shows the relevant [Progress Trace](../advanced-development/progress-trace.md).

     ```cli
-    admin@ncs(config)# commit trace-id myTrace1
+    admin@ncs(config)# commit | details
+    ... lots of logs ...
     Commit complete.
     ```

     \
-    Trace ID can also be provided as a commit parameter in your service code.
-See [Commit Parameters](../../operation-and-usage/operations/lifecycle-operations.md#d5e5048) for the shared model and [examples.ncs/sdk-api/maapi-commit-parameters](https://github.com/NSO-developer/nso-examples/tree/6.7/sdk-api/maapi-commit-parameters) for an example.
+    Alternatively, you can append a custom label to your service commits.
+The label can be used to correlate events from a commit in logs and notifications during focused troubleshooting sessions.
+It is provided as a [commit parameter](../../operation-and-usage/operations/lifecycle-operations.md#d5e5048), e.g. via CLI:

+    ```cli
+    admin@ncs(config)# commit label myServiceCommit
+    Commit complete.
+    ```
 6. Measuring the time it takes for specific commands to complete can also give you some hints about what is going on.
 You can do this by using the `timecmd`, which requires the dev tools to be enabled.

     ```bash